frankchen07/writing/posts/beauty is a muscle.md

 6. Everyday on our street, we'd notice shops that seemingly popped up out of nowhere - was this shop here before?
 The ones with the handwritten price tags and silky dresses?
 Also, who handwrites price tags? (either it was efficient to do so - practical view 🤖, or it was just part of handcrafted wares - beauty 😌).
 This example is all about improving the art of noticing.
 Revisiting streets on different days, at different times of the day, and with different internal states caused this kind of odd phenomenon where our street felt alive and in-flux because we were zooming in and out on the details.

 7. We spent a fair amount of time trolloping up and down Rue du Dragon, mainly to bathroom our dog.
 We learned that without grass, he urinates on walls and _specifically_ defecates on ledges. 😂 Every hot one he dropped was an opportunity to play bagged poo basketball with the trash bins on our street.
 I definitely made a couple of three pointers and managed to get some French people to smile. 🤌 Aside from setting one of the stupidest goals in the morning, it felt good to make someone else laugh.
-That’s perhaps the best way to pass beauty on.
+That's perhaps the best way to pass beauty on.

-8. Beauty was in the red and white awnings of farmer's market stalls, a metaphorical flag to France’s deference to fresh culinary fare.
+8. Beauty was in the red and white awnings of farmer's market stalls, a metaphorical flag to France's deference to fresh culinary fare.
 Even when the market had closed down, the awnings permanently stayed up like a reminder to come back when you inevitably run out of food.

 ![](farmers-market.jpg)

 9. I found a clarinet shop around the way, which reminded me of my musical past, a decades long relationship with the instrument.
 I can still hear the tuning tones of our big band symphony, and the feeling of getting dressed up like penguins, performing something special, and just sounding fucking awesome.
 I was proud of what we built at that age.
-I’d like to think that for my high school, those four years were the golden years for music.
+I'd like to think that for my high school, those four years were the golden years for music.
 There was so much talent.

 ![](clarinet.jpg)

 10. Before my sabbatical, I worked in blockchain.
 It was haunting to see the remnants of an NFT factory that was built in a weekend (presumably for the EthCC conference).
 We have this weird ability to create infrastructure and community _anywhere_ at the snap of our fingers, and at the same time, take it away like gods (crypto-craaash anyone? 📉).
-Outwardly, it’s a mix of abandoned modern and residential classy, but I found this particularly beautiful because it felt like it represented all the figurative interpretations of good and bad found in our industry.
+Outwardly, it's a mix of abandoned modern and residential classy, but I found this particularly beautiful because it felt like it represented all the figurative interpretations of good and bad found in our industry.

 ![](nft-factory.jpg)